Virtual currencies are highly volatile. Your capital is at risk.

 The most popular crypto-focused portfolio is called CryptoPortfolio, which is a CopyPortfolio managed by eToro’s digital asset allocation strategy.
-You can easily see important information about each portfolio before you invest such as their exact asset allocation, past performance, and number of investors.
-The CryptoPortfolio has 912 investors and $1 to $2 million assets under investment as of 2 April 2019
+You can easily see important information about each portfolio before you invest such as their exact asset allocation, past performance, and the number of investors.

 The CopyTrader function is eToro’s landmark innovation and is at the root of social investing.
 Investors with little or no experience are able to take advantage of the strategies employed by more experienced traders by automatically copying their moves.
 Professionals and amateurs can thus work together to share information and try to be successful.

 How it works is you pick an investor that you want to copy based on their profile, record, stats, amount of copiers, etc and then allocate some of your assets to automatically mimicking that person’s portfolio and investment decisions.
 You can allocate as much or as little of your total assets as you want in as many or as few investors as you want.
 Because of regulations, copy trading is currently not available for US residents.

 The Popular Investor program is an opportunity for experienced or professional traders to earn income on top of their trade gains.
 It is the supply side of copy trading.
 Popular Investors on eToro can earn a 2% annual fee for the total amount that other traders allocate to copying them.
 This fee incentivizes successful investors to use the eToro platform by giving them an extra income stream for work that they are already doing.